Law you can afford

 Grievances

-Employment legislation requires you to indicate in employees' statements of terms and conditions to whom, and how they are to apply, if they have any grievance relating to their employment.
+Employment legislation requires you to indicate in employees' statements of terms and conditions to whom, and how they are to apply, if they have any Grievances relating to their employment.